cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 able to determine this somewhat workload-agnostically by looking at cgroup v2's page refaulting metrics.

+### Update as of 2019-07: memory pressure metrics in kernel 4.20+

+The refault metrics mentioned as in development earlier are now in the kernel from 4.20 onwards and can be enabled with `CONFIG_PSI=y`.
+See my talk at SREcon at around the 25:05 mark:

+{% youtube beefUhRH5lU %}

 ## In conclusion

 - Swap is a useful tool to allow equality of reclamation of memory pages, but